Nagendra1997/mesibo-documentation/new-rpi.md

 - The scripts attempt to detect your Linux distribution and version and configure your package management system for you.

--Convenience script overwrites existing mesibo version with the latest version without any confirmation.
+- Convenience script overwrites existing mesibo version with the latest version without any confirmation.